 Specification: A document specifying in a comprehensive, precise and verifiable manner the requirements, design, behavior and other details of a system, component, product, result or service.
-Procedures are often determining if
+Procedures are often determining if these dispositions have been fulfilled.

 Stakeholder: Person, group of people or entities that intervene or have interests in any part of a process.